otovo/redis-rate-limiters/README.md

 - Set up a Python 3.11+ venv, and `pip install poetry`
 - Install dependencies with `poetry install`
 - Run `pre-commit install` to set up pre-commit
-- Run `docker compose up` to run Redis (or run Redis for tests some other way)
-- Run `./setup-cluster.sh` to configure the docker-run Redis cluster
+- Install [just](https://just.systems/man/en/) and run `just setup` If you prefer not to install just, just take a look at the justfile and run the commands yourself.
 - Make your code changes, with tests
 - Commit your changes and open a PR